There’s never been a better time to sell products online, but there’s also never been more need to get persuasive.

 So make sure that your product page has at least five customer reviews and don’t delete negative reviews should you get any.

 That will save your customer support team a lot of work!
-After all, 69% of consumers first try to resolve their issue on their own, but 55% of sites don’t have Q&As, which can cause friction in their purchasing journey.
+After all, 69% of consumers first try to resolve their issues independently, but 55% of sites don’t have Q&As, which can cause friction in their purchasing journey.

-By highlighting the most popular FAQs on your Shopify product pages, your customers will experience less issues and conversion rates should increase.
+By highlighting the most popular FAQs on your Shopify product pages, your customers will experience fewer issues, and conversion rates should increase.

 You should make it clear to potential customers what you want them to do next, which is the purpose of the call-to-action (CTA) button.